-SECTION I I(Participant) and Parent (Name of participant's Parent) On (Date) Street, City, State & Zip Code / Telephone / Email address Petition to NORDC to transfer Temporary Permanent from to for the reason(s) outlined below.
-SECTION II: REAS ON FOR TRANSFER REQUEST TO BE COMPLET ED BY NORDC STAFF ONLY Parent Signature (Date) Site Facilitator Signature (Date) District Manager Signature (Date) ☐ Approve ☐ Disapprove Athletic Director Signature (Date) ☐ Approve ☐ Disapprove Instructions : Complete all sect ions where applicable.
-Sub mit form and attachments, if any, to the Site Facilitator for signature with the Site Facilitator's signature for your records.
-Once review decision will be made and a written response will be forwarded accordingly.
+SECTION I I(Participant) and Parent on (Name of participant's Parent) (Date) / Telephone / Email address Street, City, State & Zip Code / Telephone / Email address Petition to NORDC to transfer Temporary Permanent from to for the reason(s) outlined below.
+SECTION II: RE ASON FOR TRANSFER REQUEST TO BE COMPL ETED BY NORDC STAFF ONLY Parent Signature (Date) Site Facilitator Signature (Date) District Manager Signature (Date) ☐ Approve ☐ Disapprove Athletic Director Signature (Date) ☐ Approve ☐ Disapprove or.
+Maintain the last co Submit form and attachments, if any, to the Site Facilitator for signature and apy with the Site Facilitator's signature for your records.
+Once reviewed, a parded accordingly.